 2. Copyright.
 By submitting the article and accompanying files for publication in the journal, the author (as well as all authors of this work, if it is created in co-authorship) agrees to grant GEOTAR-Media the exclusive and perpetual right to use the work for free (exclusive, perpetual and gratuitous license) on the territory of Russia and foreign countries:

 3. Publication language.Articles from any country in Russian and/or English may be presented for publication in the journal.
-Articles by foreign authors written in English can be published by the decision of the editorial board with a translation of the title, summary, keywords, captions to figures and tables into Russian.
+Articles by foreign authors written in English can be published by the decision of the editorial board with a translation of the title, summary, keywords into Russian.
 The full translation of the article is carried out by the decision of the editorial board.

 4. Preparation of articles.

 4.1.
 General rules.
 The article should be printed in Times New Roman or Arial font, font size 12, line spacing – 1.5.
 The page format is A4, the left field is 3 cm, and the other fields are 2 cm.
 All pages must be numbered.
 Do not use the automatic hyphening.
 The spelling and punctuation of the article should be carefully checked.
 The entire text of the article (title page, summary, keywords, text of the article, tables, list of cited literature, information about the authors) should be written in a single MS Word file.
 The file with the text of the article should be named after the first author of the article (e.g.: Ivanov.
 Text).

 The volume of original articles should not exceed 15 pages (including not more than 3 figures and not more than 3 tables, summaries and references), the volume of reviews – no more than 20 pages and 5 figures, critiques and informational messages – no more than 3 pages.

 If the article is written in Russian, the obligatory translation of metadata into English (the author's full name, the official names of institutions where the authors work, addresses, article title, article summary, key words, information to contact with the corresponding author).